jyothivedurada/KaggleDocGen/README.md

 All the models are implemented and tested in similar fashion. "fine_tuning_script.sh" is reponsible for fine-tuning, please change the dataset file(train and validation split) and output folder locations in the script before running.
 Like that, "testing_script.sh" is responsible for testing the fine-tuned models.

 CodeBERT Implementation: /home/cs19btech11056/cs21mtech12001-Tamal/CodeXGLUE/repository/Code-Text/code-to-text/code

-<br/>GraphCodeBERT Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/GraphCodeBERT/code-summarization
+GraphCodeBERT Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/GraphCodeBERT/code-summarization

-<br/>UnixCoder Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/UniXcoder/downstream-tasks/code-summarization
+UnixCoder Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/UniXcoder/downstream-tasks/code-summarization

 ## Different Input Representations for CDM and Their Testing